-This section describes the connections on the motherboard and provides pinout definitions.
-Note that depending on how the system is configured, not all connections are required.
-The LEDs on the motherboard are also described here.
+his section describes the connections, jumpers and LED indicators on the motherboard and provides pinout definitions.
+Not all connections are required.
 A motherboard layout indicating component locations may be found in Chapter 1.

 Please review the Safety Precautions in Appendix A before installing or removing components.